ttImp/FullwoodHackAcademy/README.md

 # Welcome to the Fullwood Hackademy 2025!

 Today, we'll be learning about web application security in a hands-on ethical hacking exercise.
-Our goal is to understand how login forms work and how they can be tested for common vulnerabilities like weak passwords.
+Our goal is to understand how login forms work, how they can be tested for common vulnerabilities like weak passwords, and **crucially, how to detect such attacks using web server logs in Kibana.**

 **Golden Rule:** The skills you learn here should only **ever** be used on systems you have explicit, written permission to test.
 Today, we have permission to test our live target: `https://fullwoodhackademy2025.pro/`.

 ---

+## **Part 1: Launching a Brute-Force Attack (Offensive Security)**

+This section guides you through setting up a Python script to perform a simulated brute-force attack.

-### **Getting Started: Setup Instructions**
+### **Section 1.1: Setup Instructions**

 To begin, you need to get the necessary files onto your computer using your web browser and Python's built-in IDLE editor.